 I would love to figure out the best plan of action.”

 What advice would you give this young person?

 While you’re thinking about it…let me chime in with a few ideas of my own.

 Let’s face it…this kid is a dream come true for any father of three daughters looking for a good match…

 3. He has assets and no debt.

-4. He tracks his spending and he doesn’t need to learn how to stop spending money.
+4. He tracks his spending and he doesn’t have a problem with overspending.